 4. Go for Nice & Simple Charts

-A noteworthy dashboard UI ought to be a hub of charts that act as primary data visualization tools.
+A noteworthy dashboard UI should be a hub of charts that act as primary data visualization trends.
 If you are choosing complicated charts that are tricky to decipher, you are certainly going the wrong way.

-- It is always recommended to choose either bar charts, pie charts, or even line charts as they are long-lasting options and are easy to understand as well.
+- It is always recommended to choose either bar charts, pie charts, or even line charts as they are long-lasting options and are easy to understand.

-- No matter how strongly you feel about it, do not invest in 3D charts or to be more precise, “skeuomorphic design.”
-It would be a good choice altogether if you choose a flatter design instead.
+- No matter how strongly you feel about it, do not invest in 3D charts or, more precisely, “skeuomorphic design.”
+It would be a good choice if you chose a flatter design instead.

-- Always choose a type of chart that suits the data you wish to represent and also make sure that it gracefully accommodates the variables you are showcasing.
+- Always choose a chart that suits the data you wish to represent, and ensure that it gracefully accommodates the variables you showcase.

 5. Take Care of the Fonts

-However, you can always add the “Bold” effect to your text along with modifying its color to showcase its significance.
+However, you can always add the “Bold” effect to your text and modify its color to showcase its significance.